SamuelDavis/laradocker/README.md

 - [artisan](https://laravel.com/docs/master/artisan)
   - "Artisan is the command line interface included with [Laravel](https://laravel.com/)."

+# User Permissions in Containers

+It's important to have `USER_ID` and `GROUP_ID` environment variables declared which will enable `docker-compose` to share file permissions between the local system and the containers.

 # Setting up HTTPS Certificates

 For local development, probably the easiest way to simulate HTTPS is using [mkcert](https://mkcert.dev/), "a simple tool for making locally-trusted development certificates.
 It requires no configuration."